Sydney Kamlager-Dove: Fiscal issues

 Kamlager-Dove sponsored AB 987, legislation to build a new arena for the Los Angeles Clippers.
 The bill was signed into law.

 Social issues

 Kamlager-Dove sponsored two bills, AB 241 and AB 242, to mandate the incorporation of implicit bias training into continued education for healthcare professionals, lawyers, and judges.
 The bills were intended to reduce disparities in health care and the judicial system in California.

 Kamlager-Dove sponsored California's first hunting ban in decades with AB 1254, which ends the trophy hunting of bobcats, except under specified circumstances, until January 1, 2025.

+Kamlager Dove co-authored the California CROWN Act.

 California State Senate (2021–2023)

 On November 10, 2020, Kamlager-Dove announced her candidacy for the California State Senate to succeed Holly Mitchell, who was elected to the Los Angeles County Board of Supervisors.
 On March 2, 2021, Kamlager-Dove was elected with 67.67% of the vote.